© British Pain Society 2023. All rights reserved.

 - All abstracts must be written in English.

-- All abstracts must be submitted on-line through the abstract submission system by extended deadline February 14, 2022 by 23:59 BST.
+- All abstracts must be submitted on-line through the abstract submission system by 30th January 2023 by 23:59 BST.
 Abstracts that are sent via e-mail will not be included in the abstract assessment process.

 - Use acronyms only when necessary and define all abbreviations and concepts in your abstract at first use.

 - Always make sure to check the final abstract with the system's preview function before submission, and edit or replace as necessary.
 It is the author's responsibility to submit a correct abstract.
 Any errors in spelling, grammar or scientific fact will be reproduced as typed by the author.

 - The submitting and presenting authors are required to ensure that all co-authors are aware of the content of the abstract before the submission.

 - The presenting author will be required to register for the conference if their abstract is accepted.

 - BPS reserves the right to exclude any abstract from the scientific programme that is not followed by a participant registration.

 - Withdrawal of abstracts is only accepted if notified in writing and subsequently confirmed by the BPS 2023 Meeting Organising Secretariat.